Jund Battles: Insane Value In March of The Machine Standard

 The Battle Cards

 As you can see from the deck list, there are a total of 16 battle cards in the deck, which is quite a lot.
 The reason the deck can play so many is that its main focus is not trying to flip the battles by attacking them with creatures.
-Instead, the deck uses Render Inertimage and Cemetery Desecratorimage as the chief means to transform the siege cards.
+Instead, the deck uses Render Inert and Cemetery Desecrator as the chief means to transform the siege cards.
 So, keep that in mind as we break down the battles in the deck and the roles that they fill.

 Invasion of Tarkir

 The Invasion of Tarkir side plays the role of a removal spell.
 Considering that there are no dragons in the deck, you'll never get more than two damage out of this and that's fine.
 One major upside to this two-damage is that it hits any target, which includes all of the other battles in the deck.
-Given that this has five "loyalty", you can use Render Inertimage to flip this as early as turn three.
+Given that this has five "loyalty", you can use Render Inert to flip this as early as turn three.

 On the flip side, Defiant Thundermaw is a nice evasive flyer with trample and a formidable 4/4 body.
 Furthermore, anytime the Thundermaw deals damage to a player it will also deal two damage to whatever you choose.